VPNA09/Stackoverflow-NLP/readme.md

 --->

-It's a fairly easy process to ask question on Stack Overflow.
+If you are lucky, there is a well documented section with answers that you can use for your task.
+Sometimes, you can't find the answer so you'll have to post to Stack Overflow.

 As I browsed through the website I noticed that not all posts had tags associated with them.
 There is no mandatory requirement to tag your question.
 To increase your odds of getting an answer to your coding dilema, it would be in your best interest to add any and all relevent tags.

 If Stack Overflow implemented a tagging suggestions system based on your question for easy access answered questions quota I will use Natural Language Processing(NLP) to create a predictve coding language tagging model.

 - Stackoverflow always suggests that you search their website before asking a new question, see if your question has already been answered.
 If you aren't able to find the answer you need, you can go ahead and ask a question.
 When you ask a question on Stackoverflow, once you start writing your titile you are given a "similar questions" suggestion box. to help guide you to the answer to your question or something similar.